lemotdesign/one-click-hugo-cms/site/content/post/pre-construction-termite-protection.md

 ---
-title: Pre-Construction Termite Protection
+title: Pre-Construction Termite Protection - are you getting the Best Treatment?
 date: 2023-10-26T23:59:20.470Z
 description: If done right, the installation of a termite management system at the time of construction can be a pivotal step in safeguarding your new home from termite invasions.
+image: img/homeguard-install-pre-construction.jpg
 ---
 ## Does your Builder have Your long term insterest?

 It might come off as a tough query, but unfortunately, this reflects a genuine concern within the construction sector, especially when it pertains to adhering to top-notch termite protection standards for new constructions.

-#### The Unsettling Truth of Termite Certification for Property Owners
+#### The Unsettling Truth of Termite Certification

 Let's clarify: there are numerous dedicated and upright builders operating in the Gold Coast.
 However, a concerning trend we've observed is that a significant fraction are primarily looking to procure the 'Form 43' at the lowest possible price.
 For instance, while you may have been charged $3,000 for the installation of a termite management system, the actual cost might have been a mere $600.
 You don't need to be a math expert to see where the extra cash is funnelled!